Be a Ninja in the Terminal πŸ₯·

 eval "$(starship init zsh)"

-For example you can setup a .env file in your project directory to automatically activate a virtual environment when you enter the directory.
-I frequently create a .env file in a repo and activate a Python environment:
+For example, you can create a .env file in your project directory to automatically activate a Python environment:

 conda activate myenv

-1. Install Autoenv by cloning the repository (or add it to your dotfiles):
+1. Clone the repository (or add it to your dotfiles):

 git clone git://github.com/hyperupcall/autoenv.git ~/.autoenv